jargoud/tinify-php/README.md

 # Tinify API client for PHP

-PHP client for the Tinify API, used for [TinyPNG](https://tinypng.com) and [TinyJPG](https://tinyjpg.com).
+Unofficial PHP client for the Tinify API, used for [TinyPNG](https://tinypng.com) and [TinyJPG](https://tinyjpg.com).
 Tinify compresses your images intelligently.
 Read more at [http://tinify.com](http://tinify.com).

 ## Documentation

 [Go to the documentation for the PHP client](https://tinypng.com/developers/reference/php).

+⚠️ this client implementation is differents from the documentation.

 ## Installation